Updated December 17, 2025

 Condos in historic buildings are found in Greensboro, Winston-Salem, High Point, Mount Airy and other towns.
 Some buildings originally were apartments; others are in repurposed industrial or commercial buildings, often with ultra-modern interior design.
-At least four of the buildings are on the National Register of Historic Places.
+Six of the buildings are on the National Register of Historic Places.

 Buildings with current listings are marked with an asterisk below.